Ace1928/ollama_toolkit/docs/models_api.md

 # Models API

-This document details the model management endpoints in Ollama Toolkit v0.1.9, providing interfaces for listing, pulling, modifying, and deleting models.
+This document details the model management endpoints in Ollama Forge v0.1.9, providing interfaces for listing, pulling, modifying, and deleting models.

 ## Endpoints Overview